commercelayer/dashboard-apps/README.md

 5. The app will run in development mode at `http://localhost:5173/`.
 In order to authenticate the app, you need to add an integration access token as URL query param.
 Example: `http://localhost:5173/?accessToken=<integration-token-for-local-dev>`.
 That access token is only required (and will work only) for development mode.
-In production mode, the Commerce Layer Dashboard hub will generate a valid access token, based on the current user.
+In production mode, the Commerce Layer Dashboard will generate a valid access token, based on the current user.

 6. Modify the app to satisfy your requirements.
 All our Dashboard apps are built using a shared component library [@commercelayer/app-elements](https://github.com/commercelayer/app-elements).